-And if you feel like venturing out, there’s wonderful Falasarna (less than 1hr from Chania, near Balos) or Kedrodasos (close to where you catch the boat for Elafonissi).
-And finally, the remote Agios Ioannis (on the tiny islet of Gavdos) or Chrysi (golden by name, golden by nature), reached by boat from Ierapetra.
+And if you feel like venturing out, there’s wonderful Falasarna (less than 1hr from Chania, near Balos) or Kedrodasos (close to where you catch the boat for Elafonisi).
+And finally, the remote Agios Ioannis (on the tiny islet of Gavdos) or Chrissi (golden by name, golden by nature) are reached by boat from Ierapetra.
 And that’s just the start.

-Crete’s long and very proud history of invasion, rebellion and trading on an island at the crossroads of all ancient Mediterranean civilisations has left a historical and archaeological legacy that is quite simply extraordinary.
+Crete’s long and very proud history of invasion, rebellion and trading on an island that is at the crossroads of all ancient Mediterranean civilisations has left a legacy that is extraordinary.

-We start with the Minoan civilization, which flourished here from 3000-1200 BC – with the world-renowned palaces of Knossos (near Heraklion), often referred to as Europe’s oldest city.
-But there are other Minoan settlements on Crete (notably Phaistos, Gortyna and the Palaces of Malia and Zakros), as well the archaeological site of Vasiliki (near Ierapetra) and the Museum of ancient Eleutherna, all worth a visit.
+We start with the Minoan civilization, which flourished here from 3000-1200 BC – with the world-renowned Knossos Palace (near Heraklion) often referred to as Europe’s oldest city.
+But there are other Minoan settlements on Crete (such as Phaistos, Gortyna and the Palaces of Malia and Zakros), as well the archaeological site of Vasiliki (near Ierapetra) and the Museum of ancient Eleutherna, all worth a visit.

-There are, of course, also plenty of examples of Classical civilization to explore (such as the archaeological site of Aptera, on the northern coast of Chania).
+There are also plenty of examples of Classical civilization, such as the archaeological site of Aptera, in northern Chania.
 Just make sure you don’t miss the Archaeological Museum of Heraklion, to put everything into context.

 And then there’s the legacy of the Venetians, who ruled from 1212 for more than four centuries, notably at Frangokastello (the castle of the Franks), built in 1371-74 as a garrison to impose order on the rebellious Sfakia region, and the Fortezza of Rethymno, built the following century.